replicatedhq/replicated-docs/docs/intro-replicated.md

 ## kURL

-Replicated kURL allows software vendors to create custom Kubernetes distributions to share with their users for installation in online or air gapped environments. kURL has a built-in integration with KOTS through its KOTS add-on.
-With this integration, users can run a kURL installation script in their virtual machine (VM) or bare metal server, which creates a cluster and then automatically installs KOTS in the cluster.
+Replicated kURL allows you to create custom Kubernetes distributions to share with your customers for installation in online or air gapped environments. kURL has a built-in integration with KOTS through its KOTS add-on.
+With this integration, customers can run a kURL installation script in their virtual machine (VM) or bare metal server, which creates a cluster and then automatically installs KOTS in the cluster.
 Clusters created by kURL are called _embedded clusters_.

 For information about how to install applications in embedded clusters, see [Installing with kURL](/enterprise/installing-embedded-cluster).
 For information about how to create a specification for kURL, see [Creating a Kubernetes Installer](/vendor/packaging-embedded-kubernetes).